2-2: Creepin' Darkfinger

 Cannibal Hunter: As long as I breathe, the savages will pay.

 The Bastion is the headquarters of a faction called Cannibal Hunters.
 Jam heads inside and takes a look around.
-They were kind of hoping to find a merchant to sell all that parchment from the library, but no luck.
+They were kind of hoping to find a merchant to sell all that parchment from the library but no luck.
 The Cannibal Hunters are totally focused on their mission—there's not a single shop here.
-After milling around for a bit, Jam ends up running into their leader.
+After milling around for a bit, Jam finds the one person they can actually talk to: The hunters' leader.

 In a small room at the back of the Cannibal Hunters' HQ, Jam speaks with a fair-skinned human man named Robun.
 Robun wears heavy metal plate armour on his upper body, a metal plate face mask over the bottom half of his face, a chainmail hood, and leather pants and boots.